offensive-packaging/documentation/o-saft/index.md

        --cfg-text=KEY=TEXT

            Redefine general texts used in output.
-Sets  %text{KEY}  to  'TEXT'.
+Sets '%text{KEY}'  to  'TEXT'.

            To get a list of preconfigured texts, use: o-saft.pl --help=cfg-text